 Her Story: “I loved dressing up in old-fashioned clothes like the kids wore in the olden times when my mum was young (because apparently, I am 170-years old).
 I got to wear a bonnet on my head and a frilly dress and funny long pants and petticoats and pretty shoes.
 I also liked riding in the carriage with the big horses, they were friendly and I could pat them.
 But my favourite thing was making candles because I learned how to make a rainbow candle using only three colours and mine turned out to be so pretty.
 I think there are a lot more toys these days because they didn’t have K-Mart back then, only shops that sold wooden toys and stuff, but I liked that the kids played outside and made up their own fun games”.

-Disclosure: Our experience of Sovereign Hill with kids was hosted, but as always, all opinions, lolly eating, gold digging and ye olde world antics are our own.
+Disclosure: We were hosted during our experience of Sovereign Hill for families, but as always, all opinions, lolly eating, gold digging and ye olde world antics are our own.